smart-on-fhir/smart-health-links/docs/spec.md

 #### Actors

-* **Data Sharer**.
-Person who decides to share health data
-* **Data Recipient**.
-Person or organization responsible for receiving health data
+* Software Tools
+  * **SHL Management Tool**.
+Helps users creates, manage, and share SHLinks.
+  * **SHL Receiving Tool**.
+Helps users receive SHLinks and work with associated content.
+* Users
+  * **Sharing User**.
+An individual working with a SHL Management Tool to create/manage/share information
+  * **Receiving User**.
+An individual working with a SHL Receiving tool to retrieve/display/use information

-## Pre-protocol step: Data Sharer Configures a new SHLink
+## Pre-protocol step: Sharing User configures a new SHLink

-The Data Sharer makes a few decisions at configuration time:
+Working with a SHL Management Tool, the Sharing User makes a few decisions up front:

 * **What to share**.
-Depending on the Data Sharer's software, this could be an explicit set of files or a "sharing policy" that matches different data over time.
+Depending on the SHL Management Tool, the Sharing User might explicitly choose a set of files or define a "sharing policy" that matches different data over time.
 * **Whether the SHLink will require a Passcode** to access.
-Depending on the Data Sharer's software, a Passcode may be mandatory.
+Depending on the SHL Management Tool, a Passcode may be mandatory.
 * **Whether the SHLink will expire** at some pre-specified time.
-Depending on the Data Sharer's software, an expiration time may be mandatory.
+Depending on the SHL Management Tool, an expiration time may be mandatory.

 Regarding "what to share": a single SHLink at a specific point in time will *resolve* to a manifest of files of the following types:
 * `application/smart-health-card`: a JSON file with a `.verifiableCredential` array containing SMART Health Card JWS strings, as specified by https://spec.smarthealth.cards#via-file-download.